Never not inspired

 Get active in Queen Elizabeth Olympic Park

-According to government advice it’s important to get our daily fix of exercise for mental as well as physical wellbeing.
-If you’re in east London, the Queen Elizabeth Olympic Park combines world renowned sporting centres with leafy parklands and waterways.
+It's important to get our daily fix of exercise for mental as well as physical wellbeing.
+If you're in east London, the Queen Elizabeth Olympic Park combines world renowned sporting centres with leafy parklands and waterways.
 Go for a jog and observe the trees blooming around you, marvel at the former Olympic and Paralympic venues like the Copper Box Arena and Lee Valley VeloPark or take an amble alongside the canal and spot the ever changing graffiti around Hackney Wick.
 More info here.